dwambo/DWAM_Navigation_Project_1/README.md

 # Project 1: Navigation

 ### Introduction
-The project requires the training of an agent to navigate and collect bananas! in a large, square world.
+The project requires the training of an agent to navigate and collect bananas in a large, square world.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.